A self-sustaining wildlife orchard underplanted with edible shrubs and perennial vegetables. Productive, sustainable and low-maintenance 💚 🌳

 - Layers of planting

 - Permanent living ground cover

-Using trees, shrubs, perennials and self-seeding annuals, it emulates a young natural woodland.
-The principles of a forest garden can apply to any sized garden:
+Using trees, shrubs, perennials and self-seeding annuals, a forest garden emulates a young natural woodland.
+The features of a forest garden can apply to any sized garden:

 - Low maintenance

 - A forest garden is a productive garden, growing food, wood and other crops.

 - It is multi-layered, using all available space in 4 dimensions.